LibCrowds/libcrowds-analyst/README.md

 (https://coveralls.io/github/alexandermendes/pybossa-analyst?branch=master)

-A web application to help with real-time analysis of PyBossa results.
+A web application to help with real-time analysis and verification of PyBossa results.

-When a webhook is recieved from your PyBossa server to indicate that a task has been completed the application analyses all of the task runs associated with that task, by default looking for a 60% match rate accross all answer keys (i.e. 2 out of 3, 5 out of 8, or 12 out of 20 people entered the same answer etc.).
-For tasks where a match could not be found the application provides templates to check each answer submitted for a task and select the correct one (if present).
+When a webhook is recieved from your PyBossa server to indicate that a task has been completed the application analyses all task runs associated with that task, by default looking for a specified match rate for each answer key.
+If a match is found the result associated with the task is updated automatically.
+For tasks where a match cannot be found the application provides templates to check each answer and set the final result.

-The basic process for analysis is as follows:

-- Check that the info fields of each task run match n percent of the time or above, disregarding task runs where all of the info fields are blank.
-- For tasks where we have a sufficent number of matches the result will be set to a dictionary containing the task run info keys and the matched values.
-- For tasks where all info fields of all task runs are empty the result will be set to a dictionary containing the task run info keys and empty values.
-- For all other tasks the result will be set to the string 'Unanalysed' so that the different answers can be checked manually later.

 ## Requirements